u-boot/u-boot/tools/binman/entries.rst

 This is the U-Boot VPL binary, It does not include a device tree blob at the end of it so may not be able to work without it, assuming VPL needs a device tree to operate on your platform.
-You can add a u_boot_vpl_dtb entry after this one, or use a u_boot_vpl entry instead, which normally expands to a section containing u-boot-vpl-dtb, u-boot-vpl-bss-pad and u-boot-vpl-dtb
+You can add a u-boot-vpl-dtb entry after this one, or use a u-boot-vpl entry instead, which normally expands to a section containing u-boot-vpl-dtb, u-boot-vpl-bss-pad and u-boot-vpl-dtb